Ibram X. Kendi: Political commentary

+Nature and effects of racism

+One of Kendi's key ideas is that "racist" is not a term correctly applied to individuals, but rather that it should be used to characterize policies and actions.
+Further, there is no such thing as "not racist"—only "racist" and "antiracist."
+He also says that white people suffer due to racism, not only because it leads them to compromise their own morals, but also because it limits pathways to achieving their own freedom in American society.
+In a 2020 GQ profile, Kendi said, "The elevator pitch to everyday people is that instead of thinking about what you could lose if we were to transform this country—because if you are struggling, you certainly are worried about losing—they should be thinking about what they could gain, especially folks who are low- to moderate-income."

-Policy changes vs racism education
+Policy changes vs. racism education

+In his work, Kendi has maintained that "racist policies" against black people such as chattel slavery and redlining do not stem from "racist ideas," but rather the reverse.
+He contends that, throughout history, people in power institute "racist policies" to protect their own economic self-interests, and then propagate conceptions of racial superiority and inferiority to justify those policies.
+His framework breaks down racist ideas into two types: segregationist and assimilationist.
+On the other hand, he also argues that "antiracist ideas" have also been developed to combat racist ideas.

 Kendi argues that policy outcomes are central in measuring and effecting racial equity.
 He has said, "All along we've been trying to change people, when we really need to change policies."
 When speaking in November 2020 to the Alliance for Early Success, Kendi was asked if that even means abiding racist behavior and attitudes if it leads to winning an antiracist policy.
 Kendi answered with a definitive yes.
 "I want things to change for millions of people – millions of children – as opposed to trying to change one individual person."

 COVID-19 and George Floyd protests

-On May 27, 2020, Kendi appeared before the United States House Committee on Ways and Means about the disproportionate impact of COVID-19 on African Americans, saying: "This is the racial pandemic within the viral pandemic".
+On May 27, 2020, Kendi appeared before the United States House Committee on Ways and Means about the disproportionate impact of COVID-19 on African Americans, saying, "This is the racial pandemic within the viral pandemic".

-Kendi has been a long-time outspoken critic of police killings of black men and women.
+Kendi has criticized police killings.
 In 2020, speaking to The New York Times after How to Be an Antiracist saw renewed interest during the George Floyd protests, Kendi called the mood in the United States during the protests "a signature, significant distinct moment of people striving to be antiracist".

 Before the protests, Kendi published a proposal for a constitutional amendment in the U.S. to establish and fund the Department of Anti-Racism (DOA).
-This department would be responsible for "preclearing all local, state and federal public policies to ensure they won’t yield racial inequity, monitor those policies, investigate and be empowered with disciplinary tools to wield over and against policymakers and public officials who do not voluntarily change their racist policy and ideas".
+This department would be responsible for "preclearing all local, state and federal public policies to ensure they won't yield racial inequity, monitor those policies, investigate and be empowered with disciplinary tools to wield over and against policymakers and public officials who do not voluntarily change their racist policy and ideas".